shawnschulz/shmageOS/README.md

 # Usage

-Configure the repository to use the nightly rust compiler:
+Configure the repository to use the nightly rust compiler (need to use a verison compatible with x86_64 features):

 ```
+rustup override set nightly-2025-06-20-x86_64-unknown-linux-gnu
+# Also should override it in the src folder, so your lsp works properly
+cd src
-rustup override set nightly
+rustup override set nightly-2025-06-20-x86_64-unknown-linux-gnu
 ```

 Install QEMU, this can be done using your package manager: